George

 in all times have experienced.
 Sensible of this momentous

-truth, you have improved upon your first essay, by
+truth, you have improved upon your first essay, by the

-and for the efficacious management of your common
+efficacious management of your common concerns.
+This

-choice, uninfluenced and unawed, adopted upon full
+and unawed, adopted upon full investigation and mature

-free in its principles, in the distribution of its
+deliberation, completely free in its principles, in

-powers, uniting security with energy, and containing
+the distribution of its powers, uniting security with

-within itself a provision for its own amendment, has
+energy, and containing within itself a provision for

-a just claim to your confidence and your support.
+its own amendment, has a just claim to your confidence

-acquiescence in its measures, are duties enjoined
+with its laws, acquiescence in its measures, are duties

-to make and to alter their Constitutions of Government.
+people to make and to alter their Constitutions of Government.

 But the Constitution which at any time exists, till